Danjin617/Online_Sublet_Platform/README.md

 [www.online-subletting-platform.herokuapp.com](http://online-subletting-platform.herokuapp.com/)

-An online platform where users can create accountsbrowse through and post listings of available housing.
+An online platform developed using MEAN stack where users can create accountsbrowse through and post listings of available housing.